nomemory/neat-matrix-library/README.md

 // Matrix Construction / Destruction
 //
 // *****************************************************************************

+// Dynamically allocates memory for a new matrix struct
-nml_mat *nml_mat_new(unsigned int num_rows, unsigned int num_cols);
+// All values are initialised with zero (0.0) nml_mat *nml_mat_new(unsigned int num_rows, unsigned int num_cols);

+// Dynamically allocates memory a new matrix struct
+// All values are initialised with random values in the [min, max) interval
-nml_mat *nml_mat_new_rnd(unsigned int num_rows, unsigned int num_cols, double min, double max);
+// call srand(time(NULL)); once before using this nml_mat *nml_mat_new_rnd(unsigned int num_rows, unsigned int num_cols, double min, double max);

+// Dynamically allocates memory for a new square matrix (num_rows = num_cols)
-nml_mat *nml_mat_sqr(unsigned int size);
+// All values are initialised with zero (0.0) nml_mat *nml_mat_sqr(unsigned int size);

+// Dynamically allocates memory for a new squqare matrix (num_rows = num_cols)
+// All values are initialised with random values in the [min, max] interval
-nml_mat *nml_mat_sqr_rnd(unsigned int size, double min, double max);
+// call srand(time(NULL)); once before using this nml_mat *nml_mat_sqr_rnd(unsigned int size, double min, double max);

-nml_mat *nml_mat_id(unsigned int size);
+// Dynamically allocates memory for an Identity (I) matrix nml_mat *nml_mat_id(unsigned int size);

-nml_mat *nml_mat_cp(nml_mat *m);
+// Copies all the content from an existing matrix to a new matrix nml_mat *nml_mat_cp(nml_mat *m);

-nml_mat *nml_mat_from(unsigned int num_rows, unsigned int num_cols, unsigned int n_vals, double *vals);
+// Creates a matrix from an array of values nml_mat *nml_mat_from(unsigned int num_rows, unsigned int num_cols, unsigned int n_vals, double *vals);

-void nml_mat_free(nml_mat *matrix);
+// Frees the matrix struct object void nml_mat_free(nml_mat *matrix);

 // *****************************************************************************